 With the latest rise in the Consumers Price Index (CPI) to 2.5%, it’s now above that target.
 And so begins the debate and speculation on when, and how fast, interest rates might rise.

 CPI, by the way, is a measurement of how prices change for an example ‘basket’ of goods and services from year to year.
 So, you might wonder why the government wants prices to rise all the time?

 Economists argue it’s a good thing because it encourages us to buy stuff now, rather than delay until prices rise.
 This, of course, is good for business.
 The opposite effect would be deflation where prices fall year on year.
 If that happens, people tend not to spend on discretionary goods and services as they wait until prices drop.

 Another argument for controlled inflation is that it gives a sense of hope, at least for those of working age who look forward to a pay rise each year.
 Imagine if you had to look forward to an annual pay cut, due to deflation?

 But like all economic indicators, there are pros and cons.
 If inflation is too high, the Bank will increase interest rates to encourage people to save more and spend less.
 Debt becomes more expensive, so individuals are discouraged from borrowing to spend and businesses are discouraged from borrowing to invest.

 On the other hand, if inflation is too low, the Bank will decrease interest rates to encourage more borrowing and spending.
 Good news for borrowers, bad news for savers.

-So like our paddle board, the right amount of inflation is a good thing.
+So like my paddle board, the right amount of inflation is a good thing.
 It’s good for us individually and for the economy, but it’s important to understand why.
-Knowing that our finances are well set up to deal with changing interest rates and inflation can help with our wellbeing, just as much as some exercise and fresh air out on the water.
+Knowing that our finances are well set up to deal with changing interest rates and inflation can help with our wellbeing – just as much as the exercise and fresh air that I enjoy, out on the water.